The Business Administration Program

 Study at one of the top Business Administration programs in Pennsylvania.
 A Business Administration degree from E-town College provides you with a comprehensive education and the solid foundation you need to enter a variety of business and leadership careers.
 Whether you are looking to start your own business or work up to managing one, our flexible program will provide you with the necessary skills and business acumen.

 Our Business Administration major is flexible, yet specialized.
-You'll choose from one of six concentrations to help you develop specific skills and explore your areas of interest within business:
+You'll choose from one of six concentrations to help you develop specific skills and explore your areas of interest within business.
+View the academic requirements for the major and the six concentrations.

 A concentration in accounting will help you better understand how financial statements of an organization are prepared for presentation to the investing public.
 This knowledge will help you as a business leader to understand and assess the financial implications of business decisions and the effect these decisions may have on your company's ability to obtain additional capital.